cryptomarauder/contact/README.md

 # INTRODUCTION

-Thank you for visiting my github page.
-If you are here then it is because you were led here to find my contact information.
-If so, then you're in the right place.
+Thank you for visiting your time in visiting this page.
+I will assume you know my name, so here are the details on the various ways I can be reached to speak with.

-Well, as you likely know, my name is Stephen and I work and study in networking and information systems security.
-Outside of work I am a father, open source common lisp developer, vegan, free-market, non-violent, bean-and-rice loving techno-primitivist.
-And of course to a few of my dear friends and family in Chile I am simply known as gringo culiao ;)
+Briefly about me; I work and study in networking and information systems security.
+Asside from my work/passion, I am a father, open source common lisp developer, vegan, free-market, non-violent, bean-and-rice loving techno-primitivist.
+To those who are close to me, I am simply known as el gringo culiao lol ;)

 <br />